gtsagkatakis/Hyperspectral_imaging_fish/README.md

-## Synopsis
+# Synopsis

 The dataset contains hyperspectral images for of minnow fishes with the objective of investigating if freshness of the fish can be estimated using hyperspectral imaging.

 ## Dataset description
-Three fishes were obtained and imaged on 8/6.
-Afterwards they were stored in the deep freeze
+-One fish was obtained and imaged on 8/6.
+Afterwards it were stored in the deep freeze

-One fish was defrosted and imaged on 9/6.
-The fishes were subsequently stored in normal cooling conditions
+-The fish was defrosted and imaged on 9/6.
+The fish was subsequently stored in normal cooling conditions

-The two other fishes will be imaged on two additional days.
+-The fish was defrosted and imaged on 12/6.

 ## Measurements
 For each fish, a hyperspectral image of 25 bands was acquired in the wavelength 680-970nm